College Writing Proficiency Criteria

 Please label your digital portfolio folder with your full name and ID number.
 Please include the identifying information about both your WEC course and your WRT 181 course.

-- has a specific thesis, purpose, and/or focus.
+- Demonstrate an ability to develop a specific thesis, purpose, and/or focus that analyzes,

-- analyzes, argues, synthesizes, speculates, evaluates, and/or reflects (and not merely reports or summarizes).
+argues, synthesizes, speculates, evaluates, and/or reflects (and does not merely report

-- uses an appropriate register for the given purpose, audience, genre and discourse community.
+paraphrasing, and summarizing for the given purpose, audience, and genre.